nyaruka/gojunebug/README.md

 ```
 GET /connection/[connection_uuid]
 ```
-You will receive the connection configuration as well as it's status of queued incoming and outgoing messages:
+You will receive the connection configuration as well as its status of queued incoming and outgoing messages:
 ```json
 {
   "connection": {